Manishearth/manishearth.github.io/source/_posts/2017-03-05-understanding-git-filter-branch.markdown

 `EDITOR=: GIT_SEQUENCE_EDITOR=:` will make it not even open the editor for confirmation and try to do the whole thing automatically.

-`git rebase -x some_command` is also pretty neat, lets you run a shell on each step during a rebase.
+`git rebase -x some_command` is also pretty neat, lets you run a shell command on each step during a rebase.

 In this model, you are fundamentally thinking of commits as diffs.
 When you move around commits in the interactive rebase editor, you're moving around diffs.
 When you mark things